This feature allows passing “key-value” pairs to the Dashboard via the URL. This enables dynamic content rendering when used with SQL commands.

 order by 2 desc

 On the Dashboard designer canvas, drag and drop a Custom Bar Chart Widget.
 Double-click the widget to configure the UI properties.
-Provide the title description.
-Select the DB connection from the drop-down list.
-Provide the SQL query with a variable reference as shown below.
+Provide the title and description.
+Select the database connection from the drop-down list.
+Enter the SQL query with a variable reference as shown below.
 Click the “Test Query” button to validate the syntax.
-A notification message is displayed in the top-right corner.
+A notification message appears in the top-right corner.

 select top 10 'Name by alphabets'=upper(left(deExternalUserName,1)), 'Count'=count(*)